 Become A Volunteer

-- Be patient.
-In the immediate disaster response period there are often many people waiting to volunteer.
-There may be a greater need for volunteers during the recovery period, weeks and months after disaster strikes.
+Be patient.
+After a disaster, many people often wish to volunteer.
+There may be a greater need for volunteers weeks and months after disaster strikes.